CommandFusion/Autonomic-MMS/README.markdown

 This module is used for controlling Autonomic's Media Server (MMS) using CommandFusion's iViewer and Javascript via TCP protocol and IP Port 4005.

+### Module file details
+1. GUI file - MMS5.gui
+1. Javascript file - MMS5.js
+1. Doc folder - MMS5 IP Control protocol document and help/sample commands and response file by telnet to the device.
+1. All joins range are between 4500-4600.
+Detailed join listings are documented in the JS file.

 ### System Setup that was used to develop this module:
 1. Autonomic MMS5 Server
 1. Autonomic's MMS softwares - Remote Media Sync(a media synchronization tool) and Mirage (control software) that both needs to be installed on the PC.